originaltype/typeProofer/README.md

 A python script for proofing typefaces

 # Description
 Are you just like me fed up with using heavy and cumbersome InDesign files for proofing your fonts?
+Well... exit InDesign, here's typeProofer!
 Use this script to proof your typefaces by running it in Drawbot app.
 It collects font files (.otf, .ttf), reads .txt files and saves a PDF with the text from the .txt files set in the fonts.